 I realized yesterday, when Kamala Harris declared, that I desperately want her to win.
 She’s tough, brilliant, oozing gravitas, and gives off an air of sheer competence the like of which one rarely sees in public officials.
 She is, you might say, serious shit.
 I can easily see her as Attorney General in a new Democratic administration, or Chief of Staff, and I can also easily see her as President.
-Moreover, as a Canadian and terrified citizen of the quivering, Trump-traumatized Western world, I can also see her running US foreign policy, which matters more to us out here than it does to most Americans.
+Moreover, as a Canadian and terrified citizen of the quivering, Trump-traumatized Western world, I can easily imagine her running US foreign policy, which matters more to us out here than it does to most Americans.
 My feeling is that neither Warren nor Gillibrand would have much aptitude for facing down foreign potentates or rallying demoralized allies in the international arena.
 While admittedly I don’t have much to substantiate it, my sense is that Harris would be a natural.
 It’s not just that she clearly won’t have any trouble gaining command over all the details and complexity, or climbing the learning curve.
 It’s that she exhibits just the sort of unwavering mettle that we need so desperately for America to once more project to the world.
 Just as Hillary would have done.
 Americans don’t seem to realize that if it’s tough you want, you don’t elect a whiny little bitch like Trump, you go for a woman who’s clawed her way to the top in the men’s rigged hierarchy.

 One of the dumbest aspects of Trump’s election was the way people were duped into the misperception That Donald was a robust virile manly man, and Hillary, well, she was weak wasn’t she, physically frail and, let’s face It, just not tough enough.
 As if!
 Worried observers over on the opposite side of the Northern Hemisphere knew better.